GameAnalytics/ansible-grafana-agent/README.md

     grafana_api_key: <key>

+You can generate a new API Key in the API Keys section of the Grafana Cloud Portal.
+The role has to be MetricsPublisher.

+    metric_label: <labelt>

+    target_host: <host>

+    target_port: <port>

+Above variables define scraping targets and labels for your endpoints.
+Endpoint name is `/metrics` by default.

 ### Defaults

+    agent_version: latest

 You can change the default version of the agent by specifying the `agent_version` variable.
 If not defined, will fallback to the latest Grafana Agent install.

-    agent_version: v0.18.1

-You can generate a new API Key in the API Keys section of the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/).
-The role has to be `MetricsPublisher`.
+Change it to eg. "v0.18.1".

     agent_location: /usr/local/bin